tomdeboer/ts2mkv/readme.md

 ts2mkv
 =============

 ts2mkv is a small utility that converts transport streams (.ts files) that are recorded by, but not limited to, Ziggo Humax recorders to MKV files.
-It does this by wrapping handbrake, a video converting utitlty.
+It does this by wrapping ffmpeg, a video converting utitlty.

 Goal
 ---